How to display and view imported CFD data

 Image #1: Scalar and Vector Point Map blocks.

-Once the inputs of File Path and Units are satisfied, as in Image #2 below, you are able to view the imported data, as in Images #3-#5.
+Once the inputs of File Path and Units are satisfied, as in Image #2 below, you can view the imported data, as in Images #3-#5.

 Image #2: Filled in point map blocks.